SpenceKonde/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

   * Periodic interrupts with CTC (Clear Timer on Compare match)
   * Arbitrary TOP values, sometimes without the loss of an output
   * Higher resolution on Timer1 and Timer2 (where present) - those are both mostly standard 16-bit timers.
-  * Asynchronous low speed opperation from an external clock or watch crystal (x7, possibly a small number of others)
+  * Asynchronous low speed operation from an external clock or watch crystal (x7, possibly a small number of others)
-  * Asynchronous high speed operration from a x8 PLL on the 8 MHz internal osc. (x5, x61 26 only)
+  * Asynchronous high speed operation from a x8 PLL on the 8 MHz internal osc. (x5, x61 26 only)

 ### What can I change without breaking analogWrite() or other core API functions?
 * TC0 cannot be reconfigured at all without breaking millis, and should only be used if millis is disabled from the tools submenu.